skillhat-webdev-instructor/using-generic-objects/README.md

-# using-generic-objects
+# Using Generic Objects

+Edward Apostol, for SkillHat, February 2024

-This repo demonstrates using JavaScript Objects, and where they evolved from.
+This repository demonstrates using JavaScript Objects,their history and relationship to arrays, and some example uses of generic JavaScritp Object.